How to bleed a radiator

 For us engineers, it is easy to check with a thermal camera what is the issue.

 To bleed out the radiator is very easy, but you have to be careful not to splash the dirty water everywhere.
-If you will release the air from the system and you don’t have any other issues, your heating system will work again.
+If you release the air from the system and you don’t have any other issues, your heating system will work again.

 The whole radiator is cold